ropg/pinapl/README.md

 <br>
 ## Building appliances

 Typically, you would want this display to work when your device boots.
 And in many situations it will be the only user interface to the device.
-I've created the following OpenWRT-specific init script to start our example program (see below) and put it at `/etc/init.d/pinapl`:
+I've created the following OpenWRT-specific init script to start our example program using a shell wrapper.
+Assuming the files from the repository are at /root/pinapl, the following is saved as `/etc/init.d/pinapl`:

 ```sh
 #!/bin/sh /etc/rc.common